whatsacomputertho/containerimage-py/doc/source/index.rst

 Build
 =====

-From the root of the source repository, execute
+From the root of `the source repository <https://github.com/containers/containerimage-py>`_, execute

 .. code-block:: shell